Idaho Kettlebells

 ph: 208-412-6079

 Kettlebells are simply another tool in the fitness arsenal.
-There is nothing magical about them; however, training with kettlebells presents some important advantages.
+There is nothing magical about them; however, training with kettlebells present some important advantages.

 The offset center of gravity requires much greater stabilization than a dumbell or barbell which in turn, will strengthen the stabilization muscles – including the important “core” stabilization muscles, which primary function is to stabilize the spine.
 Everything you do with a kettlebell works these muscles.